gocobalt/cobalt-sdk/README.md

 ```

 * **Get Token For A Linked Account** - getTokenForLinkedAccount
 This is probably the first api that you'd be using.
-This Api creates a Linked Account for the user for whos behalf you'd be calling the Breakout APIs.
+This Api creates a Linked Account for the user for whos behalf you'd be calling the Cobalt APIs.
 The api expects ```linked_account_id```.
 You can call the API like:

 ```JavaScript
 Client.getTokenForLinkedAccount({